PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 PlasmaPy's tests can be run in the following ways:

-1. Creating and updating a pull request on |GitHub|.
+1. Creating and updating a pull request on |GitHub|
-2. Running `pytest` from the command line.
+2. Running `pytest` from the command line
-3. Running |Nox| from the command line.
+3. Running |Nox| from the command line
 4. Running tests from an :wikipedia:`integrated development environment
-   <integrated_development_environment>` (IDE).
+   <integrated_development_environment>` (IDE)

 We recommend that new contributors perform tests via a pull request on GitHub.
-Creating a draft pull request and keeping it updated ensures that all necessary checks are run frequently.
+Creating a draft pull request early and keeping it updated ensures that all necessary checks are run frequently.

-Experienced contributors may find it useful to run tests from the command line using `pytest` or |Nox|, or via an IDE.
-In particular, using |Nox| ensures that tests are run in the same way as in CI.
+To run tests locally via the command line, we recommend using |Nox| to ensure that tests are run in the same was as in CI.

 Using GitHub
 ------------